10 Best Antioxidant Supplements of 2024

 Therefore, women who might be or are pregnant should not take high doses of vitamin A supplements (Source).

-As for Vitamin C, all the adverse effects, including digestive distress and kidney stones, appear to occur when people take it in mega doses greater than 2,000 mg (Source).
+As for Vitamin C, all the adverse effects, including digestive distress and kidney stones, appear to occur when people take it in mega doses greater than 2,000 mg on a long term basis (Source).

 Conclusion